Prime Day steals: $115 AirPods, $15 Blink Mini, $45 Echo Show 5 and more

-Amazon Prime Day 2020 is upon us!
-It arrives on the heels of two weeks' worth of early deals, but today is the main event.
-The company's answer to Black Friday officially started at midnight PT, and it'll run through the day tomorrow, Oct.
+Amazon Prime Day 2020 is finally upon us!
+It arrives on the heels of two weeks' worth of early deals and discount teases, but today is the main event.
+The company's answer to Black Friday officially started at midnight PT, and it'll run through the end of the day tomorrow, Oct.
 14.

 One thing to keep in mind: Other stores exist.
 (Shocker, right?)
-And many of them, including Best Buy and Walmart, are running sales of their own.
-While many of Amazon's deals are great, be sure to check elsewhere to be absolutely sure you're getting the best price.
+And many of them, including Best Buy and Walmart, are running sales of their own to compete with Amazon.
+While many of Amazon's deals are great, be sure to check elsewhere to be absolutely sure you're getting the best price (we've found more than a few instances where that's the case!).

 Assuming you already are, think seriously about applying for an Amazon Prime Rewards Visa card.
 Right now, that will net you a $100 Amazon gift card you can use for any upcoming purchases.
 You also get 5% back on nearly everything you buy from Amazon, and for a limited time you can get 10% back on select electronics.